-The Educational Development Building houses eight offices, academic classrooms, a storage area, two student and two faculty restrooms, and four labs for developmental classes.
+The Educational Development Building houses eight offices, academic classrooms, a storage area, two student and two faculty restrooms, and four labs general education programs.

 The Maintenance Building is a one-story metal and brick combination building located in the back of the campus that houses maintenance, shipping and receiving, grounds department, housekeeping and superintendent and assistant superintendent of maintenance and grounds.

 The Student Services Building is a multi-story building located on the southwest corner of the campus facing Switzer Road.
-The first floor houses the Enrollment Services Center, the Military Services Center and Lounge, Admissions-Records and Financial Aid Processing.
+The first floor houses the Enrollment Services Center, Admissions-Records and Financial Aid Processing.
 The Dean of Student Services and Enrollment Management office, the Assessment Center, and the Multi-Purpose Room U202 are found on the second floor.